European patent law

-European patent law covers a range of legislations including national patent laws, the Strasbourg Convention of 1963, the European Patent Convention of 1973, and a number of European Union directives and regulations.
+European patent law covers a range of legislations including national patent laws, the Strasbourg Convention of 1963, the European Patent Convention of 1973, the Unified Patent Court Agreement (UPCA), and a number of European Union directives and regulations.
 For some states in Eastern Europe, the Eurasian Patent Convention applies.

 Patents having effect in most European states may be obtained either nationally, via national patent offices, or via a centralised patent prosecution process at the European Patent Office (EPO).
 The EPO is a public international organisation established by the European Patent Convention (EPC).
 The EPO is neither a European Union nor a Council of Europe institution.
-A patent granted by the EPO can be turned either into a bundle of independent national European patents enforceable before national courts according to different national legislations and procedures, or into a European unitary patent covering multiple countries under one single court.
-Similarly, Eurasian patents are granted by the Eurasian Patent Office and become after grant only independent national Eurasian patents enforceable before national courts.
+A patent granted by the EPO, which is called a "European patent", can be turned either into a bundle of independent national European patents ("bundle European patent") or into a European unitary patent ("European patent with unitary effect") covering multiple countries.
+A bundle European patent is either enforceable before national courts according to different national legislations and procedures or before the Unified Patent Court (UPC) in countries participating in the UPCA and if the patent has not been opted out from the exclusive jurisdiction of the UPC.
+European unitary patents are enforceable exclusively before the UPC.
+Eurasian patents are granted by the Eurasian Patent Office and become after grant only independent national Eurasian patents enforceable before national courts.

 European patent law is also shaped by international agreements such as the World Trade Organization's Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs Agreement), the Patent Law Treaty (PLT) and the London Agreement.